AdamBlomfield/customer_segmentation_via_cluster_analysis/README.md

 ## Motivation

-## Customer Segmentation via Cluster Analysis
+# Customer Segmentation via Cluster Analysis

+## Project Overview
+Using Machine Learning Modeling to perform customer segmentation via cluster analysis and make data-driven business decisions.

 ### What is Customer Segmentation?
 The practice of dividing customer data into groups that reflect the similarities amongst customers.
 Segmentation is also referred to as clustering.
 These homoegeneous groups (segments/clusters) are sometimes referred to as "*customer archetypes*" or "*personas*".